hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 New types of objects can also be added to the suite, in a similar manner.
 A new group of creation `subprocess.run` calls will need to be added in `setup_objects()`, and an accompanying call to `delete_objects_by_type()` in `cleanup_objects()`.
 If the objects cannot be deleted with the `delete_objects_by_type()` command syntax, they must either be deleted in a custom method (like aliases) or automatically deleted as part of another method (like cloud metadata).
 Again, they should be added in an optional group if possible (see below).

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
-The objects created under "Universal Objects", below, are created automatically when `setup_objects()` is run, regardless of arguments.
+The objects created under [Universal Objects](#universal-objects) are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list of strings.

 A few of the test objects do not have a command line setup for their creation and deletion (currently only the keypairs).
 These items should use Selenium to set up the objects on the web site that dictates them.
 This setup should be done in headless mode and should be configured to give outputs similar to the command line.
 Using Selenium for setups is slow and fragile, and should not be used if there is a command line alternative.
 These tests are configured to use the same browser as the tests, so that if the user does not have all the browsers, the tests will still run.